 The most common cause of hypokalemia is chronic kidney failure, a condition common in older cats.
 Severe or chronic vomiting may also cause hypokalemia in cats.

-A variety of other diseases can also cause or contribute to hypokalemia, but are less common.
+A variety of other diseases can also cause or contribute to hypokalemia (such as hyperthyroidism), but are less common.
 Hypokalemia is the most common cause of generalized muscle weakness in cats.

 How is hypokalemia treated?